-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
-Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figure dates back to 2005: 84% There is no locally specific data available at present.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source agricultural land (grades 3a and higher) lost to development. urban area.
+18. Minimise local and global pollution and protect or enhance environmental resources.
+Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figures for the county as a whole dates back to 2005 when there was considered to be 84% assessed as good or very good.
+This represents a decrease in the % since 2002 There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire (2007) Water Framework Directive (2000) SEA Topic cover ed by objective: So bil 19.
+The State of Herefordshire (2007) Water Framework Directive (2000) SEA Topic cover ed by objective: S oil 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Percentage of all new development completed on previously developed land.
-2010/11: 67% 2011-13: 57% There is no locally specific data available at present.
-Completions on PDL had risen to 71% by 2005.
+2010/11: 67% 2011-13: 57% 2013-14: 65% There is no locally specific data Completions on PDL had risen to 71% by 2005.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
-The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
-Herefordshire Council AMR (2010/11) and (2011-2013)
+The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough Herefordshire Council AMR (2010/11),(2011- 2013) and (2013- 2014)